 Once you have your education degree, the career opportunities are ever-expanding.
 Teachers are needed in private, public, charter, Christian and alternative school settings.
 You may be hired by an online school, as an adult educator, private tutor or have opportunity to teach abroad.
 If teaching to a classroom of students is not your thing, consider an educational degree in a related area such as:

-If you feel excited about the idea of truly making a difference in the lives of others and impacting future generations, then perhaps God is nudging you towards a major in education!
+If you feel excited about the idea of truly making a difference in the lives of others and impacting future generations, then perhaps God is nudging you towards a Christian elementary education degree.

 By Amber Gragert